 Q. Will this be an annual award?

-A. Our hope is to offer this award annually or biannually, as funding allows.
+A. Our hope is to offer this award annually, as funding allows.

 Q. I’m a freelance writer and want to submit an article I wrote for a magazine/website published by a university/hospital/NGO/government agency.
 I reported and wrote it just as I would any other piece of journalism, but I was paid by the institution.
 Should I submit to the journalism or institutional writing category?